 SCI BC will only collect, use and disclose personal information for the purposes stated above and in compliance with PIPA.
 Should we require your personal information for any purposes other than those for which it was originally obtained, we will first ask for consent.

-Personal information will be disclosed to other organizations when service providers are contracted on our behalf to process your information or assist us with various other services such as mail distribution and research, if it is to help and individual in receiving a grant, scholarship, bursary or service in accordance with our mission, or if we are required to do so by law.
+Personal information will be disclosed to other organizations when service providers are contracted on our behalf to process your information or assist us with various other services such as mail distribution and research.
+If it is to help an individual in receiving a grant, scholarship, bursary or service in accordance with our mission, or if we are required to do so by law.
 Donor information may be exchanged with other like-minded organizations in order to solicit new support.
 In this case, an opportunity to opt-out is provided.

 Our full Privacy Guidelines are available upon request.